 Because, if I know you well (and I’m starting to think I might), I know that you show up to this blog exhausted by parenting and life and everything in between.
 You really don’t need anything else to add to the mix.

-My job as a blogger is to go ‘Here are some amazing Lent crafts and activities I do with my perfect family in our 63-hour days’, while your role in the whole interaction is to respond with ‘You are flippin’ kidding me.
+My job as a blogger is to go ‘Here are some amazing Lent activities for children that I do with my perfect family in our 63-hour days’, while your role in the whole interaction is to respond with ‘You are flippin’ kidding me.
 It’s taken me two months, sixteen Valium and a six-week self-imposed Pinterest ban to recover from the hot mess that was Christmas, and now you’re suggesting I lead my family in another supposedly ‘spiritually rich’ festival?’

 (Followed by some expletives which I won’t repeat here because, y’know, Christian blog and all that.)

 Well, you’re in luck, my friend.
-It just so happens that my imperfect family and I do not do amazing things for Lent or any other season of the year.
-We largely hang around in PJs, propping our eyes open with matchsticks and trying desperately to remember all the members of Paw Patrol, much as we do for the rest of the year.
+It just so happens that my imperfect family and I do not do amazing activities for Lent or any other season of the year.
+We largely hang around in PJs, propping our eyes open with matchsticks and trying desperately to remember all the members of Paw Patrol, much as we do during every other liturgical season.

 Children, after all, need consistency.